BB1464/IARSAF_R_Basic_Training/README.md

 # Duration for the training

-- Two hours per day
+- Three hours per day